Chambers Submissions Process

 Global-Wide and Global Market Leaders practice area:

-Submissions are references however are encouraged for all of the Global Market Leaders sections.
+Submissions and references however are encouraged for all of the Global Market Leaders sections.
 Global Market Leaders identify truly specialist firms and practitioners that are heavily involved in what might be better described as niche, but highly influential parts of the international market